rinnocente/gromed-vmd/README.md

 Go with the browser to http://www.ks.uiuc.edu/Development/Download/download.cgi , register yourself and download the binary tarball vmd-1.9.3.bin.LINUXAMD64 ...

-Copy the following lines of code hovering them with the mouse left button pressed, press right mouse button and choose Copy.
+Copy the following lines of code hovering them with the left mouse  button pressed, then press the right mouse button and choose Copy.
-Go over a bash window, press right mouse button and choose Paste.
+Go over a bash window, press the right mouse button and choose Paste.
-You will find youserlf inside the container and from where start the vmd app.
+You will find youserlf inside the container and from there start the vmd app.
 Enjoy !